 Amount Beneficially Owned: The numbers shown are the shares of Common Stock considered beneficially owned by the directors and executive officers identified as "Named Executive Officers" in accordance with SEC rules.
 Shares of Common Stock which directors and executive officers had a right, within 60 days of February 28, 2022, to acquire upon the exercise of options or rights or upon vesting of performance share units, deferred stock units or restricted stock units are included on a gross basis.
 However, Messrs.
 Cozza, Echevarria, Letier, Lynn, Miller and Nelson and Mmes.
 Krongard, Maynard-Elliott and Paláu-Hernández each hold deferred stock units granted as part of such individual's director compensation which, until paid out following termination of Board service, do not permit voting of the underlying shares of Xerox Common Stock and therefore are not included in the Amount Beneficially Owned column (but are included in the Total Stock interest Column).
 Shares held in a grantor retained annuity trust or by family members and vested shares, the receipt of which have been deferred under one or more equity compensation programs, are also included.
-All of these are counted as outstanding for purposes of computing the percentage ownership of any other person shown in the table).
+All of these are counted as outstanding for purposes of computing the percentage of Common Stock outstanding and beneficially owned by such person (but are not deemed to be outstanding for computing the percentage ownership of any other person shown in the table).